pixelcaliber/musical-couscous/README.md

 #### Could be used to maintain day-to-day tasks or list everything that we have to do and we can add more new tasks and delete the old ones once they are complete.

 - User can login and register, session is stored in form of cookies and added to redis
-- Utilized mysql as database for storing users and tasks
+- Utilized mysql as database for storing users and their tasks, one-to-many mapping
-- Utilized redis to store sessions for all the sessions to minimize cache miss
+- Utilized redis to store sessions as a central cache storing service for all the instances to minimize cache miss
 - Created multiple instances of the application using nginx
-- Docker to containerize the application
+- Utilized Docker to containerize the application
 - User can archive and unarchive tasks anytime they want

 #### Tech-Stack: PHP, symfony, redis, nginx, Mysql, docker